heesoo-kim97/Interactive-Geospatial-Dashboard/README.md

 - Location
 - Incident categories

-The data was retreived from Kaggle and here is the [link](https://www.kaggle.com/datasets/jameslko/gun-violence-data/data?select=gun-violence-data_01-2013_03-2018.csv).
+The data was retrieved from Kaggle and here is the [link](https://www.kaggle.com/datasets/jameslko/gun-violence-data/data?select=gun-violence-data_01-2013_03-2018.csv).

 ---